solo-io/supergloo/docs/content/concepts/architecture.md

 ##### Mesh Networking

-While the `mesh-discovery` components discover the resources in registered clusters, the `mesh-networking` components make decisions about federating the various clusters and meshes.
-The `VirtualMesh` concept helps to drive the federation behavior.
-When you create a `VirtualMesh` resource, you define what federation and trust model to use. `Mesh-Networking` performs translation at the mesh level for a group of meshes with the`VirtulMeshTranslator` and at the service level with `TrafficTargetTranslator` which will then decide which services federate to which workloads and handle building the correct service-discovery mechanisms.
+While the `mesh-discovery` components discover the resources in registered clusters, the `mesh-networking` components make decisions about federating clusters and meshes.
+The `VirtualMesh` concept enables the federation of multiple meshes into a single managed construct.
+As part of the `VirtualMesh` resource, you will define a federation model and trust model to use.

+`Mesh-networking` is what performs translation at the mesh level for the group of meshes within the VirtualMesh.
+There are two components that comprise `mesh-networking`, `VirtulMeshTranslator` and `TrafficTargetTranslator`.
+The `VirtulMeshTranslator` handles translation of settings at the mesh level, mapping mesh configuration defined by the VirtualMesh to individual meshes.
+The `TrafficTargetTranslator` handles translation at the service layer to manage the mapping of services to workloads and traffic targets.
 For example, with Istio, Gloo Mesh will create the appropriate `ServiceEntry` and `DestinationRule` resources to enable cross-cluster/mesh communication.

 ![Gloo Mesh Architecture]({{% versioned_link_path fromRoot="/img/concepts-gloomesh-networking.png" %}})